 Amidst our busy lives, it is easy to overlook important matters such as buying or renewing the home insurance.
 Don’t forget to check and make sure that you have proper home protection!

 More than just a shelter and four walls, a house is usually one of our most valued assets.
 Yet, it is easy to overlook essential home protection over daily needs.
 Despite our best efforts to manage our household and take care of our home contents, some things are just unavoidable.
-Therefore, a comprehensive home insurance with suitable coverage is essential.

 First, let’s be clear on this: What is home insurance?

 Many homeowners think that home insurance is a complicated subject.
 The truth is, for a relatively small amount, you can obtain insurance coverage that could save you tens of thousands of dollars in the event of a fire or some other type of accident.
 The purpose of a home insurance is to protect your home, your family and you in the event of home disasters.

 Before you fall prey to the “optimism bias” and think that “it won’t happen to me”, you should be aware that even if you are super careful at home, you are not entirely safe because a fire, water leak or pest infestation from your neighbours could very well affect you!

 Remember the mischief by fire case of the Telok Blangah Rise HDB unit at the beginning of this year?
 Firefighters found an unconscious woman who was staying in the unit above the one that was engulfed in flames.
 Thankfully, she was rescued and given cardiopulmonary resuscitation in time.

 Previously, there was also the news of a fire outside a Bukit Batok flat that resulted in four neighbours including a five-day old baby being taken to hospital.
 Home fires caused due to the charging of electric scooters are common, but that’s not the only cause.